ModUDuke/courses-conclusion-and-review/chapter7.md

 ---

-## IV: What is the Relationship Between the Instrument and the Outcome?
+## IV: What is the Relationship Between the Instrument & the Outcome?

 ```yaml
 type: PureMultipleChoiceExercise